-Installation Manual

-Brief installation instructions

-Format: paper (in the box of the outdoor unit)

-• Installation, Operation and Maintenance Manual (this manual)

-Preparation for the installation, good practices...(more information contained, for installers and advanced users only)

-Format: digital files.

-• Operation Manual (wired controller)

-Quick guide for basic usage

-Format: paper (in the box of the outdoor unit)

-• Technical Data Manual

-Performance data and ERP information

-Format: paper (in the box of the outdoor unit)
+Document Content Format Installation Manual Brief installation instructions Paper (in the box next to the outdoor unit) Installation, Operation and Maintenance Manual(this manual) Preparation for the installation, good practices(more information contained, for installers and advanced users only) Digital files.
+Scan the QR code on the right.
+Operation Manual (wired controller) Quick guide for basic usage Paper (in the box next to the outdoor unit) Technical Data Manual Performance data and ERP information Paper (in the box next to the outdoor unit)